Norah Neilson Gray: Later life

-On 27 May 1931, Gray died of cancer in Glasgow, She was 48.
+On 27 May 1931, Gray died of cancer in Glasgow, aged 48.

 Legacy

 Gray's paintings are in several national collections.
-From June to August 2010 there was an exhibition of the Glasgow Girls who together with the boys made up the Glasgow School.
-Gray's paintings were included in the exhibition in Kirkcudbright Town Hall.
+From June to August 2010, there was an exhibition of the Glasgow Girls who, together with the boys, made up the Glasgow School.
+Gray's paintings were included in the exhibition at Kirkcudbright Town Hall.
 The painting Little Brother is held at the Kelvingrove Art Gallery.
 In 1978 her sister, Tina, left Hôpital Auxilaire 1918 to Helensburgh on the condition that a permanent place be found to exhibit it.
 The painting now hangs in the town's library.